 Section Parameter Description N/A Task Name DTS automatically generates a task name.
 We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
 Source Database Instance Type Select DRDS Instance.
 Database Type The value of this parameter is set to DRDS and cannot be changed.
-Instance Region The region of the source instance.
-The region is the same as the source region that you selected when you purchased the change tracking instance.
+Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
 DRDS Instance ID Select the ID of the source DRDS instance.
 Database Name Select the name of the source database in the DRDS instance.
-Database Account Enter the database account of the source RDS instance.
+Database Account Enter the database account of the source DRDS instance.
 Database Password Enter the password of the database account.

 - In the lower-right corner of the page, click Set Whitelist and Next.

-Note DTS adds the CIDR blocks of DTS servers to the whitelist of the source DRDS instance.
-This ensures that DTS servers can connect to the source DRDS instance.
+Note In this step, DTS adds the CIDR blocks of DTS servers to the whitelists of the source DRDS instance.
+This ensures that DTS servers can connect to the source instance.